calvinrboyce/gene_enrichment_agent/README.md

    ```

 ## Usage
 AI synthesis requires an API key to access OpenAI's models.
 API keys can be obtained by PIs or other researchers by setting up an organization at [platform.openai.com](https://platform.openai.com) and adding an API key at [platform.openai.com/settings/organization/api-keys](https://platform.openai.com/settings/organization/api-keys).
 Note that using more sophisticated models beyond the default may require organization verification and you may have to earn a higher usage tier with OpenAI.
+With the default model you can expect to spend <$0.03 per gene list

 ### Basic Usage